 Factor in human psychology

 When they cannot penetrate networks, cybercriminals resort to psychological manipulation in the form of social engineering and phishing attacks.
 In fact, some 9 out of 10 data breaches are caused by an unsuspecting employee clicking a link in a seemingly normal email.
 Well-designed cybersecurity training and awareness of cybercrime will decide whether individuals are your best line of defense or your weakest link.
 Having conversations with cybersecurity experts today about how training and awareness will need to evolve as technologies like AI and deepfakes emerge can help ADIs avoid costly and unfortunate security incidents.

 Develop an industry-leader mindset

-For more organisations, security and compliance has gone from being a box-ticking exercise to taking centre stage in everyday operations.
-Staying up to date with the latest cybersecurity trends and proactively investing in technologies and practices to safeguard operations is one thing, but developing an industry-leader mindset allows organisations to share their learnings and best practice with other ADIs to help the sector become collectively more resilient in the face of cybercrime.
+For more organisations, security and compliance have gone from being a box-ticking exercise to taking centre stage in everyday operations.
+Staying up to date with the latest cybersecurity trends and proactively investing in technologies and practices to safeguard operations is one thing, but developing an industry-leader mindset allows organisations to share their learnings and best practices with other ADIs to help the sector become collectively more resilient in the face of cybercrime.

 The last word on cybersecurity

 At the recent industry roundtable event we hosted, leaders agreed that strengthening cybersecurity will be key as ADIs continue to drive results for their members – especially in light of heightened scrutiny over data handling and upcoming privacy reforms.
 The event was attended by eminent figures from the Customer Owned Banking Associations (COBA) who discussed the real-world cybersecurity challenges being faced by mutual ADI leaders right now.

 We have compiled all the insights shared by the panel in our discussion paper Securing the digital future for Mutual ADIs and their members through a human-centred approach.